Andernach

 After World War II it was the site of two Rheinwiesenlager temporary prison camps.

 The town

-Local dialect

-As with most German cities, towns and villages, Andernach has its own local dialect – the "Andernacher Platt" ("Andernachian dialect") in which "Andernach" and the local dialect itself is named "Annenach" and "Annenache Platt".
-It belongs to the Moselle Franconian language subgroup and considerably differs from High German, e. g. the Rhine river is named "Rhein" in High German (pronounced similar to English "Rhine" except for the "r"), but "Rhäin" in the dialect; except for the "r", it sounds similar to English "rain" with a stretched "a".
-Another examples are words like "Wind" (engl. wind) and "Winter" (engl. winter), which is "Weend" and "Weende" in the dialect.
-The double "ee" is pronounced like French "é".
-Unlike other dialects in the surrounding places the Andernachian dialect is strongly relative to the Ripuarian dialect due its connection to Cologne.
-For more examples see the German Wikipedia site.

 Coat of arms and town seal

 The coat of arms of Andernach known since 1344 (the colours appeared first in 1483) shows a black cross on a white escutcheon (shield) charged with a pair of X-shapedly arranged red keys.
 It is described in heraldic language as Argent a cross sable charged with keys in saltire gules.

 The black cross on silver symbolizes the governance of the Electorate of Cologne; the keys refer to St. Peter the patron saint of the Archbishopric of Trier (and of the cathedral of Trier), of which Andernach formed part.
 The red (key) colour adverts to the red cross (on silver) in the coat of arms of the Electorate of Trier.

 The oldest town seal shows St. Mary sitting on a throne with a church in her right hand and with the left hand holding a town.
 The seal inscription says: MATER DEI PATRONA CIVIUM ANDERNACENSIUM – Mother of God, patron saint of the Andernachian citizens.
 The oldest seal was made before 1200, the oldest seal impression dates from the year 1250.